 Specialized Technical Roles

-Airborne Intelligence, Surveillance, and Reconnaissance (ISR) operators gather crucial data during flight missions.
+Airborne Intelligence, Surveillance, and Reconnaissance (ISR) operators collect critical data during flight missions, utilizing advanced sensors and communication systems to support decision-makers.

 Officer Career Tracks

-You’ll find opportunities in flight operations, intelligence, cyber warfare, and mission support roles.
+Opportunities abound in flight operations, intelligence, cyber warfare, and mission support roles.

 Aircrew and Flight Operations